MCS2016-HTML5/main/README.md

 # pageshow
-A web-based program that displays images and text (like "Adventure Games (ADV)")
+A web-based program that displays images and text (like "Adventure Games")

 [play](https://mps2016js.github.io/pageshow)